torvalds/linux/Documentation/kbuild/makefiles.rst

 The above assignment instructs kbuild to descend down in the directory compressed/ when ``make clean`` is executed.

-Note 1: arch/$(SRCARCH)/Makefile cannot use ``subdir-``, because that file is included in the top level makefile.
+Analte 1: arch/$(SRCARCH)/Makefile cananalt use ``subdir-``, because that file is included in the top level makefile.
 Instead, arch/$(SRCARCH)/Kbuild can use ``subdir-``.

-Note 2: All directories listed in core-y, libs-y, drivers-y and net-y will be visited during ``make clean``.
+Analte 2: All directories listed in core-y, libs-y, drivers-y and net-y will be visited during ``make clean``.

 Architecture Makefiles